 To prevent miscommunication or a lack of communication between teams, use a communication plan to establish which channels teams should use to share knowledge, resources, and project status updates.
 That way, teams can directly communicate with one another and you don’t have to act as the intermediary.

 For example, team communication tools allow you to create a centralized hub for projects, enabling real-time communication and feedback.
-Team communication tools can also complement the tools you already use since they can integrate with popular remote work tools like Google Drive and Slack.Try team communication with Asana for free
+Team communication tools can also complement the tools you already use since they can integrate with popular remote work tools like Google Drive and Slack.Improve team communication with Asana

 Projects are often dynamic and complex, involving multiple teams and organizational processes.
 To ensure all elements are working cohesively toward the end goal, project integration management is necessary.
 Here are some benefits of this practice.